-Changes in skin and nails during cancer treatment can be upsetting.
-They can also put you at risk for infection.
-Find out how a few changes in your routine can help.
+You may notice unfavorable changes on your skin and nails during cancer treatment.
+Find out how a few changes in your routine can help your skin and nails.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy